Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/remote-assets/index.md

 ## Troubleshooting

-As this feature is meant for non-production use, and involves important activities to have full visiblity of, it is recommended that you set the log level of the `com.adobe.acs.commons.remoteassets` package at all times to DEBUG.
+As this feature is meant for non-production use, and involves important activities to have full visibility of, it is recommended that you set the log level of the `com.adobe.acs.commons.remoteassets` package at all times to DEBUG.
 This is a good first step in debugging any issues.